Coping Methods for Anxiety

 Accept Your Anxiety

-This stops feeding the anxiety.
-When we can face our anxiety it dissipates and loses its grip on us.
-In part we need to be able to casually recognise and acknowledge it is there, but not dwell on it to the exclusion of everything else.
+When we can face our anxiety, experience the anxious feeling but not be the anxious feeling then it dissipates and loses its grip on us.
+In part we need to be able to casually recognise and acknowledge it is there, but not dwell on it to the exclusion of everything else around us.

-It’s like an unwelcome visitor to the front door.
-We don’t have to do pander to them and nor do we have to attack them.
+Anxiety is like an unwelcome visitor to the front door.
+We don’t have to let them in but nor do we have to engage and struggle with them justifyinging why.
+We simplyclose the door.

 Tame your Anxiety